Uniform global stability of switched nonlinear systems in the Koopman operator framework: Main result

 Therefore, we have the CLF

 for the switched nonlinear system \eqref{eq:switchonpoly}.
-Finally, since $\mathbb{D}^n\left( 0,\rho\right)$ is forward invariant with respect to $\varphi^{(i)}_t$, the switched system \eqref{eq:switchonpoly} is GUAS on $\mathbb{D}^n(0,\rho)$. \end{proof}
+Finally, since $ S\subseteq D$ is forward invariant with respect to $\varphi^{(i)}_t$, the switched system \eqref{eq:switchonpoly} is GUAS on $S\subseteq D$. \end{proof}

-Note that, if the assumptions of Theorem \ref{thm:principalresult} are satisfied but the polydisk $\mathbb{D}^n(0,\rho)$ is not forward invariant with respect to the flow generated by the subsystems, then the switched system is GUAS in the largest sublevel set of the Lyapunov function that is contained in $\mathbb{D}^n(0,\rho)$.
+Note that, if the assumptions of Theorem \ref{thm:principalresult} are satisfied but the set $ S\subseteq D$ is not forward invariant with respect to the flow generated by the subsystems, then the switched system is GUAS in the largest sublevel set of the Lyapunov function that is contained in $D$.

-The condition on the boundedness of the double sequence \eqref{eq:double_sequence} could be interpreted as the dominance of diagonal entries of the matrix $\bar{L}_{\widehat{F}^{(i)}}$ (i.e., the Koopman eigenvalues \eqref{eq:diagonal}) with respect to the other entries.
+The condition on the boundedness of the double sequence \eqref{eq:double_sequence} could be interpreted as the dominance of the negative diagonal entries of the matrix $\bar{L}_{F^{(i)}}$ with respect to the other entries.
 Moreover, the number of nonzero cross-terms \eqref{eq:compensate_nonzero_term} to be compensated affects the way we define the sequence of weights $b^{(i)}_{jk}$ and therefore the sequence $\epsilon_j$ in \eqref{eq:defineepsilon}.
 If the double sequence \eqref{eq:double_sequence} has an upper bound $Q<1$, one can set $\epsilon_k=Q$ for all $k$.
 However, such case rarely appears.
-Instead, if $Q>1$, one might have $\epsilon_k =\mathcal{O}(Q^k)$ and it is clear that \eqref{eq:conditionconvergence_bis} diverges for all $\rho$ since $k-2|\alpha(k)| \rightarrow \infty$ as $k \rightarrow \infty$ (except in the case $n=1$ where $|\alpha(k)|=k$, see also Remark \ref{rem:nonpoly_dim1} below).
-In the following, we will consider specific vector fields such that the series \eqref{eq:conditionconvergence_bis} converges for a proper choice of sequence $b^{(i)}_{jk}$, so that Theorem \ref{thm:principalresult} can be used.
+Instead, if $Q>1$, one might have $\epsilon_k =\mathcal{O}(Q^k)$ and the series \eqref{eq:serie1} and \eqref{eq:serie2} might not converge.
+In the next section, we will focus on specific cases where we can find a proper choice of sequence $b^{(i)}_{jk}$ such that the series converge.